KushalNagMS/KrishiMitra---Crop-Finder/README.md

 - To use the KrishiMitra - Crop Finder system, follow these steps:

 - 1>Clone the repository:

         --> git clone https://github.com/your_username/KrishiMitra---Crop-Finder.git
         --> cd KrishiMitra---Crop-Finder

 - 2>Set up the MySQL database:

-         -->Create a MySQL database and import the provided SQL file (database.sql) to set up the required tables.
+         -->Open MySQL Workbench and import the database provided in SQL format (krishimitra.sql) to set up the database.

 - 3>Modify the database configuration:

          -->Open the config.py file and update the MySQL database configuration according to your setup.

 - 4>Run the application:

         -->python main.py

 - 5>Open your web browser and navigate to http://localhost:5000 to access the application.